tot-ra/graphql-schema-registry/README.md

 - mysql 8

 ### Components
+graphql-schema-registry service is one of the components for graphql federation, but it needs tight integraiton with gateway.
+Check *examples* folder on how to implement it.
+Note however, that gateway is very simplified and does not have proper error handling, cost limits or fail-safe mechanisms.

 ![](https://app.lucidchart.com/publicSegments/view/7cd430fc-05b7-4c9e-8dc4-15080da125c6/image.png?v=2)

 ### DB structure

 Migrations are done using knex
 ![](https://app.lucidchart.com/publicSegments/view/74fc86d4-671e-4644-a198-41d7ff681cae/image.png)

 ## API documentation

 ### Rest API

 #### GET /schema/latest